⚖️ SOXL vs TQQQ Comparison · Free & No Signup

 You cannot technically lose more than your investment in an ETF, but you can lose nearly all of it.
 In the 2022 bear market, SOXL fell approximately 90% from its peak.
 TQQQ fell roughly 80%.
 If you held from peak to trough, your $10,000 became $1,000 or less.
 These are not products where you "buy and forget."
 They require active monitoring and risk management.

 Experienced traders with short time horizons who have conviction on directional moves in semiconductors (SOXL) or tech (TQQQ).
 Some investors use small positions in leveraged ETFs to gain amplified upside on a specific thesis without deploying more capital.
 Neither fund is appropriate for retirement accounts or as a core holding.
-Risk management — position sizing, stop losses — is essential.
+Risk management, including position sizing and stop losses, is essential.

 New to ETF investing?
 See answers to the most common ETF questions →